RaulGracia/pravega-samples/flink-examples/doc/flink-high-error-count-alert/README.md

 }
 ```

-Start logstash on the host where logstash is installed, assuming it is installed at /usr/share/logstash/bin.
+Start logstash, assuming it is installed at /usr/share/logstash/bin.
-It will take input from console and push the data to Pravega.
 Note that sometimes it may take a minute or two for logstash to start.
 For troubleshooting, the logstash log files are
 normally at /var/log/logstash.
-To restart, type Ctrl-C, and re-run the command.
+To restart, type Ctrl-C, then re-run the command.

 ```
 $ sudo /usr/share/logstash/bin -f ~/pravega